catamphetamine/react-pages/README.md

 ## Root component

-The `react-pages` configuration file supports a `rootComponent` parameter.
+`react-pages` configuration file supports a `rootComponent` parameter.
 It should be the root component of the application.
 It receives properties: `children` and `store` (Redux store).

 The default (and minimal) `rootComponent` is simply a Redux `Provider` wrapped around the `children`.
 The Redux `Provider` enables Redux, because this library uses Redux internally.